jonathanandrewsuk/jonathanandrewsuk.github.io/_posts/2019-10-25-the-smallest-idea.md

 **A small idea is a chrome extension that removes the newsfeed elements from selected social networking sites.**

 In my naive moments thinking this idea was unique I quickly searched for existing products… the product already exists in certain forms.
-My gut reaction was disappointment everyone believes their thoughts are unique, but as I explored the products further there are features and design that don’t yet exist.
+My gut reaction was disappointment, everyone believes their thoughts are unique but as I explored the products further there are features and design that don’t yet exist.

 So I’ll get to work making the simplest version possible that provides a foundation for expansion.
-Like many of these blog posts this a reminder to myself and anyone who stumbles across this page:
-> Today’s reminder that the brain needs stimulation to generate new things, a life of routine is good in many ways but not optimal for ideas.